 Kale vegetable is available from mid-winter to early spring in the fresh produce section of your grocery store.
 Kale is part of the brassica family, just like cabbage, brussel sprouts and collard greens.

 Despite my good efforts of education and meals that include lots of leafy greens, my husband is just not a fan of vegetables.
-Not one to easily give up, I came across a greens superfood powder on Amazon.
+Not one to easily give up, I've tried several different juiced greens powders.

 One important ingredient when making smoothies, is your water.
 Not just any water.
 After our county reported over 60 water violations one summer, I knew I couldn't drink tap water any more.
-I've used several different water filters but have ended up with this one by Crystal Quest.
+I've used several different water filters but have ended up with this one by aquagear.

 Dr. Lylas Mogk, author of Macular Degeneration: The Complete Guide to Saving and Maximizing Your Sight, has included a whole chapter in her book titled, "New Gourmet Greens:Recipes for Your Eyes."